eolamijuwon/IEMeSSR/README.md

 <img src="Images/instructors_odimegwu.png" align="right" width="15%"/>

--   [**Prof. Clifford Odimegwu**](https://orcid.org/0000-0002-6273-8807) is a professor of Demography at the University of the WItwatersrand, South Africa.
-He is a professor in the Department of International Relations at the University of the Witwatersrand.
-His main interests are in the areas of political economy, African development, and quantitative research methods. -[\@CliffOdimegwu](https://twitter.com/CliffOdimegwu)
+-   [**Prof. Clifford Odimegwu**](https://orcid.org/0000-0002-6273-8807) is a professor of demography, social statistics, and population health, and founding director of the Graduate Programme in Demography and Population Studies, at the University of the Witwatersrand, Johannesburg, South Africa.
+His expertise covers the field of technical demography, population health, public health, sociology, and social statistics. -[\@CliffOdimegwu](https://twitter.com/CliffOdimegwu)

 <img src="Images/instructors_alence.png" align="right" width="15%"/>